 But Illinois National Bank, an 11-branch institution based in Springfield, Ill., is using a scanning and document capture solution from ibml to level the playing field against its larger competitors, some of whom are among the top U.S. banks, and one of which has a processing facility in the same town.

-Since deploying the ibml scanning and document capture solution in 2009, Illinois National Bank has reduced its full-page scanning and processing costs, won new business in the lucrative healthcare and government markets, and grown its scanning and data capture revenues from existing customers.
-Illinois National Bank is using two ImageTrac high-speed scanners powered by ibml's SoftTrac Capture Suite software.
+Since deploying the ibml scanning and document capture solution, Illinois National Bank has reduced its full-page scanning and processing costs, won new business in the lucrative healthcare and government markets, and grown its scanning and data capture revenues from existing customers.
+Illinois National Bank is using two ImageTrac high-speed scanners powered by ibml's Capture Suite software.
 The bank keeps a third ImageTrac scanner at its disaster recovery site.

 Illinois National Bank processes wholesale (business-to-business) and retail (consumer-to-business) lockbox transactions on behalf of corporate, financial, government, healthcare, legal and higher education organizations.
 Not surprisingly, the bank processes documents of varying size, weight, thickness, and type.